Jumping at Shadows

 Sasha Abramsky

 Jumping at Shadows is Sasha Abramsky's searing account of America's most dangerous epidemic: irrational fear.
-Taking listeners on a dramatic journey through a divided nation, where everything from immigration to disease, gun control to health care has become fodder for fearmongers and conspiracists, he delivers an eye-popping analysis of our misconceptions about risk and threats.
+Taking readers on a dramatic journey through a divided nation, where everything from immigration to disease, gun control to health care has become fodder for fearmongers and conspiracists, he delivers an eye-popping analysis of our misconceptions about risk and threats.
 What emerges is a shocking portrait of a political and cultural landscape that is, increasingly, defined by our worst fears and rampant anxieties.

-Ultimately, Abramsky shows that how we calculate risk and deal with fear can teach us a great deal about ourselves, exposing deeply ingrained strains of racism, classism, and xenophobia within our culture as well as our growing susceptibility to the toxic messages of demagogues.
+Ultimately, Abramsky shows that how we calculate risk and deal with fear can teach us a great deal about ourselves, exposing deeply ingrained strains of racism, classism, and xenophobia within our culture, as well as our growing susceptibility to the toxic messages of demagogues.

 "A provocative look at the science and psychology behind fear-based politics....
 Abramsky presents a clearly written synthesis of science and sociology.
-A thoughtful progressive feint against the vulgar fearmongering of the moment."
-(Kirkus Reviews)
+A thoughtful progressive feint against the vulgar fearmongering of the moment."—Kirkus Reviews